-We have three Guinea Pigs, one male and two females.
+We have two Guinea Pigs here at the park.
 They live with our Hermann’s and Leopard Tortoises and can often be found eating grass on their lawn by the T-Rex.

 Guinea Pigs could live in rocky areas, grasslands and forest areas, although this breed is now domestic only and not found in the wild.
 They originated from South America, now domesticated worldwide.